storiesjs/stories/packages/core/src/addons/addon-actions/readme.md

-# str-addon-actions
+# Actions

-The str-addon-actions displays a panel with data received by event handler (callback) arguments in your stories.
+The Actions (str-addon-actions) displays a panel with data received by event handler (callback) arguments in your stories.

 <!-- Auto Generated Below -->